sqonk/phext-datakit/docs/api/DataFrame.md

 ```
 Find all duplicate values for a given set of columns, or every column if none are supplied.

-This method only compares corresponding values between rows of each column.
-That is, it the comparison is performed vertically, not horizontally.
+This method only compares corresponding values between rows of each column, the comparison is only performed vertically.

-**Returns:**  list<string|int|float> All found duplicates.
+**Returns:**  list<array<mixed, string|int|float>> All found duplicates.

 ------